alexjacque/AdjustMargins/README.md

 ### Amount:
 The amount you with to add/subtract from the margins on your selected glyph(s) (e.g. 100, -20, 42, -5).
-You can also use the = operand followed by a non-negative number to set the margin(s) explicitly to that measurement, or you can enter a glyph name to have the margins of your selected glyphs(s) to be changed to that glyphs margin measurements (e.g. =A, =Oacute, =uni20B9).
+You can also use the = operand followed by a number to set the margin(s) explicitly to that measurement, or you can enter a glyph name to have the margins of your selected glyphs(s) to be changed to that glyphs margin measurements (e.g. =15, =-50, =A, =Oacute, =uni20B9).

 ### Glyph Range:
 Change all of the glyphs in your file, or just a selected subset.